isamert/gedi/README.md

 - Some refactoring tools

 ## Using
 - Firstly, you need to install jedi.
-You can install it from your distro's package manager(search for python-jedi) or you can install it with pip:
+You can install it from your distro's package manager(search for python3-jedi) or you can install it with pip:
 ```
 pip install jedi
 ```